Get

 Average Weight: 70–110 pounds

 The Bouvier des Flandres is part of AKC’s Herding Group.
 That explains the breed’s protective nature.
 It also accounts for the dog’s courage when working with large animals like cattle.
-The Bouvier stepped up to the plate in World War I, fulfilling many roles, from messenger to trackers for stretcher-bearers.4 They continued this valuable work during World War II as well.
+The Bouvier stepped up to the plate in World War I, fulfilling many roles, from messenger to trackers for stretcher-bearers.4 They continued this valuable work during World War II.

 4. Boxer